Orange County Construction Accident Lawyers

 Construction sites often have exposed wiring, electrical equipment, and power lines.
 Workers can suffer electrical burns, cardiac arrest, and other serious injuries if they accidentally come into contact with electricity.
 Electrocution can also cause burns and nerve damage.

 Electrocution is one of the “Fatal Four” hazards identified by OSHA, accounting for a great number of construction accident fatalities.
 If you or your loved one is injured in an electrocution accident, we are ready to help.
-Call our Orange County construction accident lawyers at (888) 488-1391 to get expert legal assistance.
+Call our Orange County construction accident lawyers at (888) 488-1391 to get legal guidance.
+We can assist you in collecting evidence and identifying any hazards on the construction site that may have caused electrocution or electrical burns.

 Crushed Limbs And Amputations